InfuseAI/primehub-site/docs/quickstart/login-portal-admin.md

 + `Secrets` where Admin can manage secrets.
 See [Secret Management](../guide_manual/admin-secret).

-+ `JupyterHub Admin` where Admin can manage JupytertHubs of users.
++ `Notebooks Admin` where Admin can manage Notebooks of users.

 + `Usage Report` where Admin can review monthly reports of usage.
 See [Usage Report](../guide_manual/admin-report). `Enterprise`